 2. Cloud-based automation management systems

 Warehouse Execution Systems (WESs) are taking warehouse management to the next level.
-They usually work alongside WMSs, enhancing pre-existent systems.
+They usually work alongside WMSs, enhancing pre-existing systems.
 More adaptable and versatile than a WMS, A WES verifies data and automates tasks that are difficult for staff to handle.

 Transportation management systems (TMSs) are also growing in popularity.
 A TMS delivers real-time delivery tracking, lower freight costs, improved transparency, and higher customer satisfaction.